lauramanduchi/DeepBlueSea/README.md

 To test the model, download the test images from the link below and save them under `data\test_sample\`, then run `python mains/faster_rcnnNoC_tester.py -c "configs/faster_rcnn_5layersNorm.json.json`.
 This will create a file in the predictions directory containing the untreated bounding boxes proposals under a `faster_rcnn_5layersNorm.json.json` file.
 For more details, the tester program chooses the boxes with the top 2000 probabilities and then runs NMS on these 2000 boxes with a NMS threshold of 0.2 (both configurable in the faster_rcnnNoC_tester.py file).
 Running NMS before only taking 2000 boxes would potentially be too slow.
 Finally run `python testing/evaluate.py`.
 This file takes two json files (a groundtruth and prediction) and calculates mAP and plots a curve.
 Test images: https://polybox.ethz.ch/index.php/s/0gBtvmVmJyrX8a2

+# Credits
+Credits to https://github.com/MrGemy95/Tensorflow-Project-Template for the amazing template